Buyer persona. Marketing persona. Customer avatar. Target market.

 - Demographic traits: List out your avatar's demographic traits (e.g., age, sex, education level, income level, marital status, occupation, religion, and average family size).
 This area is typically easy to define.

-- Psychographic traits: These are a little more complicated and require a deeper understanding of your customer avatar.
+- Psychographic traits: These are a little more complicated and require a deeper understanding of your client avatar.
 They're based on values, attitudes, interests, and lifestyle.
 Examples include: wanting a healthy lifestyle, valuing time with family, using Pinterest to do home DIY projects.

 - Name your avatar: Naming your avatar humanizes the profile.
 If you are targeting both men and women, you'll want to create a male and female name.